A Home Energy Assessment is a comprehensive evaluation of your home's energy efficiency and consumption.

 Thermal Scan Cold Spots / Hot Spots

-Energy Audit : Thermal Scan And Blower Door Test
+Energy Audit Chicago: Thermal Scan and Blower Door Test

-Blower Door Test.
-A blower door test measures a building's airtightness by using a powerful fan to identify air leaks, providing valuable data for enhancing energy efficiency and indoor air quality.
+Blower Door Test measures a building's airtightness by using a powerful fan to identify air leaks, providing valuable data for enhancing energy efficiency and indoor air quality.

-Infrared Camera Scan.
-An infrared camera scan, or thermographic inspection, uses infrared imaging to detect temperature variations.
+Infrared Camera Scan or thermographic inspection, uses infrared imaging to detect temperature variations.
 It's used in buildings to spot heat loss, moisture intrusion, and inadequate insulation, assisting in diagnosing potential problems effectively.

 The blower door test finds drafts